leios/space-junk/src/content/jeb_1.md

 By the time I got home, the sun was down and Rei was sleeping soundly.
 I guess it was around ten o' clock?
 I didn't have the heart to wake her up while rummaging for a swim suit I couldn't even use until the next day, so I also crawled in bed and tried to sleep.
-Besides, due to circumstances outside of my control, we both get up at five in the morning now, so it was time for bed.
+Besides, due to circumstances outside of my control, we both get up at five in the morning now, so if I stayed up any later, I would be majorly sleep deprived the next day.

-Before going out the next day, I found the jammers and tried them on.
+Before going out the following morning, I found the jammers and tried them on.
 I guess I should have counted myself lucky that they still somehow fit, but man.
-It has been a while since I had muscle definition.
+It has been a while since I had any sort of muscle definition.
+I remembered thinking a bit about how we all used to swim together.
+You, me, and Jake.
+We would always ask Joanne to join as well, but she was too busy with Merk.

-Unfortunately, I didn't have much more time before being called to lab, so I took them off again and rushed to work.
+Unfortunately, I didn't have much more time to reminisce before being called to lab, so I took the jammers off again and rushed to work.
 Again, I have no idea what I did that day.
 Something so important that I forgot, I guess.
-But I didn't have a free moment to clean the Bubble.
+No matter the case, I didn't have a free moment to clean the Bubble.

 The next day, I took a page out of Jake's book and kept the jammers on under my normal clothes.
 He still swears by them being the best underwear for any occasion.
 I mean, they are essentially boxers, just tighter.
 Water resistant compression shorts.
-The difference is that he doesn't have as much to compress.
+The difference is that he doesn't have as much to compress, so it's probably a lot more comfortable for him.

 No matter the case, on that day I was determined to clean the Bubble.
 I got through everything as quickly as possible, trying to find the opportunity to rush over to the kelp facility and get to work.
 At around three o' clock, I had finished up some maintenance on one of the boats and sat there for a quick breather while dangling my feet off the dock.
+My brain was in a slipping around in a fog, and I ended up lying down for a brief moment and closing my eyes.
+They then shot open again.
+I had an hour free.
-I realized in that moment that it was time.
+It was time.

 I stood up and jogged towards the Bubble.
 While on my way, I heard a series of footsteps approaching me quickly from behind.